Trappeto

-Trappeto (Trappitu in Sicilian) is an Italian municipality of 3,123 inhabitants in the Metropolitan City of Palermo, located in the north-west part of Sicily.
-It is part of the metropolitan area of Palermo.
+Trappeto (Trappitu in Sicilian) is an Italian municipality of 3,123 inhabitants in the Metropolitan City of Palermo.
+It is located in the north-west part of Sicily, and is part of the metropolitan area of Palermo.

 Trappeto is 45 km from Palermo and about 60 km from Trapani.

-It is a seaside resort on the coast in the Gulf of Castellammare.
-The city was founded in the 15th century.
+It is a seaside resort on the coast in the Gulf of Castellammare, founded in the 15th century.
 Frederick II of Aragon used it as part of his hunting grounds.
-From this, Trappeto evolved as a fertile agricultural centre.
-The main sources of income for the town include fishing and tourism.
+From this, Trappeto evolved as a fertile agricultural centre, and main sources of income for the town included fishing and tourism.
 Known as "Trappetum cannamelarum", for the mill of the Sugar cane which was planted here in 1480 by the rich landowner Francis Bologna, who subsequently made a fortune during the 16th century.